Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 To see how to authenticate using Azure.Identity, view this [example](#authenticating-with-azureidentity).

+To see how to initiate the connection with a custom endpoint, view this [example](#initiating-the-connection-with-a-custom-endpoint).

 ### ASP.NET Core

 To inject `ServiceBusClient` as a dependency in an ASP.NET Core app, install the Azure client library integration for ASP.NET Core package.